A Learnable Prior Improves Inverse Tumor Growth Modeling: Introduction

-Brain tumors are a significant public health concern, with high morbidity and mortality rates.
 Glioblastoma is the most common primary malignant brain tumor with a median survival time of only 14-17 months \cite{van2023primary} and a yearly incidence rate of 3.53 per 100,000 \cite{ostrom2020cbtrus}.
 Despite recent advances in understanding the biology of this disease and prolonged survival with modern combinations of radio- and chemotherapy \cite{weller2021eano}, there is still a tremendous need for improving the treatment of these patients.
 A central challenge is the tendency of glioblastoma cells to diffusely spread from the primary tumor into the surrounding brain.